 CE Credit Information

-Course meets qualifications for 13 hours Continuing Education credit for MFCCs and LCSWs as required by the California Board of Behavioral Sciences, Provider Number: PCE 3902.
+Course meets qualifications for 13 hours Continuing Education credit and is co-sponsored by the North American Society of Adlerian Psychology (NASAP).

 Positive Discipline has been approved by NBCC as an Approved Continuing Education Provider.
 ACEP No. 6723.
 Programs that do not qualify for NBCC credit are clearly identified.
 Positive Discipline is solely responsible for all aspects of the programs.